Application Settings

 Add Credentials to

-with the credentials from ORCID.ORCID_CLIENT_ID = 'APP-XXXXXXXXXX' # From ORCID registrationORCID_CLIENT_SECRET = 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' -
+: Update your environment variables with the credentials from ORCID.environment:- ORCID_CLIENT_ID=APP-XXXXXXXXXX # From ORCID registration- ORCID_CLIENT_SECRET=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -

 ORCID_WHITELIST